senff/WordPress-Smooth-Page-Scroll-Up-Down-Buttons/README.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Smooth Page Scroll Up/Down Buttons adds buttons to your page that will enable visitors of your site to easily (and smoothly) scroll up or down exactly one page at a time.
+Smooth Page Scroll Up/Down Buttons adds buttons to your page that will enable visitors of your site to easily (and smoothly) scroll up or down exactly one screen/page at a time.

 ## Description

 ### Summary

-The Smooth Page Scroll Up/Down Buttons plugin for WordPress adds buttons to every page of your site, that can be used to (smoothly) scroll up or down exactly one page at a time.
-This can be particularly handy for pages with a lot of text/content, or in cases wherever a browser's scrollbar is just not good enough (or not present at all, like on tablets) to enable one-click, one-page scrolling.
+The Smooth Page Scroll Up/Down Buttons plugin for WordPress adds buttons to every page of your site, that can be used to (smoothly) scroll up or down exactly one screen/page at a time.
+This can be particularly handy for pages with a lot of text/content, or in cases wherever a browser's scrollbar is just not good enough (or not present at all, like on tablets) to enable one-click, one-screen scrolling.

 BONUS BUTTON!
 Optionally, you can add a "Back to top" button, that will take the visitor right back to the very top of the page.